 Below is a piece of the friable remains of the growth from a hydrothermal vent.
 This material litters the southern end of the brecciated area.

-At the top of the large north mound several small dikes of very olivene rich basalt can be seen.
+At the top of the large north silica mound several small dikes of very olivene rich basalt can be seen.
 Viewed with a loupe, the rock is a deep dark green.
 This rock was likely from the bottom of the magma chamber and is highly magnetic.
+It has the color of Dunite.
 Note: this is toughest rock type that the author has ever broken.

 On the east side of the northern mound, there is gossan found from a sulfide vein.
 This vein has a strike length of about 50 feet.
 Note that the full width would double if the surface material was removed.
 This is evidence that the silica shown above is just a classic cap on the hydrothermal mound and below it are great amounts oxidized ore.